Christmas Tree Cookies

 - Assorted decorating sprinkles and white edible glitter

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in vanilla.
+Beat in vanilla extract.
 Combine flour and baking powder; gradually add to creamed mixture and mix well.

 - Divide dough in half.
 Tint half of the dough green; knead well to distribute color evenly.
 Leave remaining dough white.
 Cover and refrigerate for 1 hour or until easy to handle.